FurryCoders/falocalrepo-server/README.md

 display a link to open them.
 Clicking on image files will enlarge them to fill the width of the screen for easier viewing.
 Video files can be enlarged by using the zoom button under them.

-When a submission has 2 or more files, a toolbar appears below the file section with buttons to switch between the different files.
+When a submission has two or more files, a toolbar appears below the file section with buttons to switch between the different files.

 <div align="center">